 Tony is in the process of becoming a registered dietician, so he can specialize in nutritional support for people with disabilities.
-He wants to show other people with disabilities how they can improve their health through taking control of their diet and making it a priority.
+He wants to show other people with disabilities how they can improve their health by taking control of their diet and making it a priority.
 He has been a Quadriplegic since he was 16 years old.

 I interviewed Tony about his amazing intuition with food as well as his amazing life.
 Tony has always been thin even though he is not able to physically active to the extent of an able-bodied person.
 Diet has been key for his health.

 No food hang-ups for Tony